 NOTE: This will vary somewhat depending on the size of your pieces and the amount of moisture that your tomatoes have.
 The level of roasting is a personal choice…if you don’t like charred food, remove them before that happens.

 NOTE: The level of smoothness is up to you.
 If you like chunky sauces or tomato soups, then just pulse it, or use a hand masher.
 If you prefer it smoother, then just blend away until you’ve got the right texture.
 Keep in mind that if you use a large amount of cherry tomatoes, there will be a higher skin to pulp ratio…try to puree those batches a little longer to be sure that any skins are smaller.

 This recipe is great for freezing.
 We prefer to freeze in the Ball Widemouth 24 oz.
 Jars so that we don’t have staining.
 Just be sure to heed the “fill to here” freezing line that’s on the jar.
-Here’s some additional tips on freezing in jars.
+Here’s some pretty important tips on freezing in jars.

 If you want to can your roasted tomatoes, just skip the herbs & oil.
 Process in pint jars – according to Ball Blue Book, add 1 tablespoon of lemon juice to each pint and process in a boiling water bath for 35 minutes.

 Because our tomato availability varied, not one of our batches turned out exactly like the previous.
 Some had more reds, and then the next one might have more of the yellow tomatoes – which resulted in a lovely warm sauce much lighter in color.
 We also love that we aren’t losing the volume and nutrition that’s in the skins!
 (Oh, and it was nice that we could skip the tedious task of removing the skins!)
 What was consistent was that our family loved each and every batch!